Damar Hamlin remains in the ICU. Here's what we know about the Buffalo Bills player's condition.

 The 24-year-old NFL player collapsed during a game against the Cincinnati Bengals on Monday night, and Bills officials said he suffered a cardiac arrest.

-Hamlin's uncle spoke to reporters outside the University of Cincinnati Medical Center on Tuesday night and said his nephew's heart stopped twice, once on the field and again at the hospital, CBS Chicago's Charlie De Mar reported.
+Hamlin's uncle, Dorrian Glenn, spoke to reporters outside the University of Cincinnati Medical Center on Tuesday night and said his nephew's heart stopped twice, once on the field and again at the hospital, CBS Chicago's Charlie De Mar reported.
+He also said Hamlin has lung damage and can't breathe on his own.
+The player had been receiving 100% oxygen from a ventilator but that is down to only 50%, he said.

 What happened in the Monday Night Football game?